anagramiccoder/Project2/README.txt

 extra command 'exit'

-added an extra command so that we can wait for the threads to finish before exiting the program.
+added an extra command so that we can wait for the threads to finish before exiting the program and not abruptly end the program using ctrl +c.